Temple of Mercury (Puy de Dôme): Controversy

-The Temple
+Temple

 Chronology

 A first temple was built around 50 CE on the summit of Puy de Dôme.
 Although objects dating from prior to the Roman conquest have been discovered, no trace of a pre-Roman building has been found.
 As such, the site may have been the subject of only temporary visitation without permanent construction.

 The 1st-century temple was destroyed around 150 CE and part of its materials used to build the second temple, lower on the slope, at an altitude around 1,435 meters.
 It is this temple which we can still see the remains of today.

-Coins discovered at the site indicates that it was still in use in the 4th and 5th centuries, but the structure could have been ruined by this time, perhaps by the 3rd Century, at the same time as the neighboring agglomeration of the Ceyssat Pass from which the path leads to the place of worship.
+Coins discovered at the site indicates that it was still in use in the 4th and 5th centuries, but the structure could have been ruined by this time, perhaps by the 3rd century, at the same time as the neighboring agglomeration of the Ceyssat Pass from which the path leads to the place of worship.

 In the 12th century, a Romanesque church, built on the summit of the dome, was inhabited by a hermit.

 Description

-The 2nd-century temple was built on a strong terrace, a quadrilateral with 60 meter sides allowing it to compensate the slope of the ground descending from North to South.
-Its façade looked East towards the Limagne plain where Augustonemetum was located and, weather permitting, it could be seen from the city.
+The 2nd-century temple was built on a strong terrace, a quadrilateral with 60-meter sides allowing it to compensate the slope of the ground descending from north to south.
+Its façade looked east towards the Limagne plain where Augustonemetum was located, and weather permitting, it could be seen from the city.
 The temple was built with local trachyte, assembled in large blocks for the visible parts, with filling made up of smaller trachyte blocks.

 The raw material was extracted near the Ceyssat pass, located at the foot of the Puy de Dôme, but the decoration called on other types of stone with more distant origins—white and colored marbles for the pavements, Autun shales, and arkose column capitals, for example.
 Bronze was also used.
 Fragments of the paving are visible at the Bargoin museum in Clermont-Ferrand.
 In all, the building filled an area of around 3,600 m2.

 The actual plan of the temple was a hybrid, an intermediate between Celtic and Mediterranean traditions.
 Thus the sanctuary included a cella as found in the fana of Celtic tradition, fronted by a Mediterranean pronaos.
 This cella and pronaos ensemble was located at the top of a series of terraces, intended to punctuate and dramatize the visitor's journey.

 Thus the pilgrim, after a steep climb from the Ceyssat pass, and perhaps devotions made at the chapels along the path, would arrive upon a terrace that rose up in tiers and was occupied by altars and statues.
 From this theater, which could be used for specific ceremonies, the pilgrim would then take a passage that led to the eastern terrace overlooking Augustonemetum and the plain of Limagne.
 From there, one could access the pronaos and perform devotions in front of and around the cella.
 A gift might have been made to the god, which, if precious, would have been stored in the nearby treasure room of the temple, located between the two terraces.